marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       decrease employment and increase productivity post-acquisition.
 The productivity gains are driven by targets with less developed management practices and by targets of larger parents.
-Better-managed parents are also more likely to install or retain a manager from the home country post-acquisition.
+Better-managed parents are also more likely to install or retain a manager from the parent country post-acquisition.
     link: >-
       https://drive.google.com/file/d/1JIlsl_5NaPfc3YOe4iI-iGEqxl7XM1qF/view?usp=sharing